JoesCat/xinvaders3d/README.md

 make
 sudo make install
 ```
-The default install location is /usr/local/bin/xinvaders3d and you should also find it in your desktop games menu folder.
+The default install location is /usr/local/bin/xinvaders3d and you should also find icons in your desktop games menu folder.